Brianna-Mangat/Brianna-Mangat.github.io/content/projects/Retreat/index.md

 +++
 <div class=texts>
 A poster I made for the Daughter's of Carmel Silent Retreat that the sisters put on every year.
-The image was inspired by Saint Padre Pio and the color schemes were inspired by Indian color schemes.
+The image was inspired by Saint Padre Pio and the color schemes were inspired by Indian color palletes.
 </div>